 - May require minimums.
 While DRIPs are designed to help small investors, the companies may require a minimum number of shares to participate in the plan.

 - Plans may vary.
 Because DRIPs may vary substantially, it’s important to contact the company to find out the specifics of its plan.
-For example, some companies may require a one-time fee to set up the account.
+For example, some companies may require a one-time fee to set up an account.
 A company’s investor relations department will have info on the plan, and then you can determine whether it meets your needs.

 - DRIPs invest only in their own stock.
 DRIPs buy only their own stock or fund.
 So if you want to use your dividend payment to buy a different stock, you’ll have to do it yourself.

 - Inflexible reinvestment schedule.
 DRIPs and reinvestment with a broker generally reinvest at the time a dividend is paid, so investors don’t have flexibility on when they reinvest.
 There may be better profit potential than in the stock that paid the dividend.

 - May lead to an unbalanced portfolio.
 If you have stocks that pay dividends and others that don’t, you may wind up with overly large positions in your dividend stocks.
 That can reduce diversification and make your portfolio more reliant on those bigger positions.

 - Still must pay taxes on dividends.
 You may reinvest your whole dividend, but you’ll still have to come up with any taxes for the income.
 And that means you’ll have to pull money out of your pocket to foot the tax bill.

 Are DRIPS a good investment?

 Given some inflexibility in DRIP plans and the flexibility and low cost of brokerages these days, many experts don’t see the same advantages of DRIP plans that they once did.